DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/SOP/HSTraining.md

 parent: SOP
 ---

-# Medical Roleplay Training Guide
+# Hospital Staff Medical Roleplay Training Guide

 This training roadmap outlines the core competencies and milestones required to build knowledge and confidence as a **Hospital Staff** medical roleplayer.